-With no oven, we therefore had no grill.
+With no oven, we, therefore, had no grill.
 But instead of crying my little vegetarian heart out, I noticed a similar Indian recipe for a chickpea-flour based flatbread called cheela, which was made in the pan.
-Enter experimentation time, and I played around with it, and successfully mustered up a version which my family could live with.
+Enter experimentation time, and I played around with it, and successfully mustered up a version that my family could live with.

 (I still caved in and bought a gigantic oven toaster grill a few months later, unable to face a baking-free future…)

 Cooking socca in the pan results in thin crepe-like flat-breads, that I much prefer to the thicker grilled versions.
 However I do still occasionally grill thicker versions of it to use as a quick and tasty pizza base (yummm….with rocket, sun-dried tomatoes, onions, olives, goat’s cheese if you”re not vegan or allergic….), particularly for my son.
 If you grill it, keep in mind that:

 - Your non-stick baking pan or dish must be REALLY non-stick, just one scratch and socca will cling on to it for dear life.
 Oil it well and make sure the oil is already really hot when you quickly pour in the socca base liquid.